Cheshire: Settlements

 The county is home to some of the most affluent areas of northern England, including Alderley Edge, Wilmslow, Prestbury, Tarporley and Knutsford, named in 2006 as the most expensive place to buy a house in the north of England.
 The former Cheshire town of Altrincham was in second place.
 The area is sometimes referred to as The Golden Triangle on account of the area in and around the aforementioned towns and villages.

-The cities and towns in Cheshire are:
+Holmes Chapel has increasingly become a sought out tourist destination due to being the former hometown of celebrity Harry Styles, and is also undergoing a planned population increase.

+Thingwall, currently in the county of Merseyside but historically part of Cheshire until 1974, is known for having once been the base of a Viking parliament established by Norse settlers in the area.

+There is currently one city in the county officially, Chester.
+However, it remains a disputed piece of folklore that the village of Thelwall (today administratively paired with its neighbour Grappenhall in a civil parish) was at one time considered a city.
+Warrington is currently the largest urban settlement in the county overall despite its town status, and was one of the third wave of post-Second World War UK new towns designated for expansion.
+Other core settlements across Cheshire are:

-Some settlements which were historically part of the county now fall under the counties of Derbyshire, Merseyside and Greater Manchester:
+Some settlements which were historically part of the county now fall under the ceremonial counties of Derbyshire, Merseyside and Greater Manchester:

 Transport

-Buses

-Bus transport in Cheshire is provided by various operators.
-The major bus operator in the Cheshire area is Arriva North West.
-Other operators in Cheshire include Stagecoach Chester & Wirral and Network Warrington.